maryambkhan/codejournal/README.md

 - When i was done with logo design then css styling was real simple
 - Well great learning experience once i understood tools and little things it was preaty good to work on
 - I am still having problem with image part it is not shrinking need check that out

+### Figma Mockup

+- I am working on `sephora's` website for mockup.
+I choose there website becouse they have lots going on on there site it would be good for prototype assignment.
+- I created a library where i set colors and fonts, I found colors from there site and set them as style but i couldint fint any font they are using so i just found somthing similar.
+- Now i am going to start working on designing the site.